Sntfon100/Pingus-GameOff2021/README.md

 About:

-Pinugs is a game made for the "GameOff2021" game jam.
+Pingus is a game made for the "GameOff2021" game jam.
 Made around 10 days it features 3 levels, powerups, and fun but challagning gameplay.

 Technical: